-Once we publish this further guidance on emissions quantification, we will apply it in our decision-making.
 We may reassess this guidance periodically or as required, eg, due to changes in government policies.

-A.8

-How we are applying the new objectives to existing projects
+A.10 How we are applying the new objectives to existing projects

-We are applying the updated objectives for each of our projects in the way described above - both existing and new projects.
+We are applying the updated objectives for each of our projects in the way described above - both new projects and those that were on foot when the energy objectives were changed.